 Except that, no, not whoop-de-frickin-doo.
 It's actually still pretty astounding and amazing that travel to entirely different planets — if not technically yet accomplished with humans along for the ride — is a thing that we can do.
 And what makes it all possible is science, especially computer science.
 Yeah, baby, information technology (IT) plays a huge role in sending stuff to other planets.
 Exploration is happening on the surface of Mars right now because of IT.

 So yeah, sometimes computer stuff gets a nerdy rap, but never forget that some of humanity's most impressive achievements are built on (and with) our ever-evolving understanding of IT.
 Not only that, but any one of us can contribute by acquiring IT skills and knowledge and jumping into the global IT workforce.
 The future that once belonged exclusively to fictional shows like Star Trek and movies like The Martian is starting to take shape before our eyes.

 If you find that exciting or stirring, then here's something else to get your emotions riled: Right now, TestOut Continuing Education is selling full access to our entire training library for just $5 (first month only)!
 That's right, the Black Friday sale that became the Cyber Monday sale is still happening!
 Are you ready to reach for the stars and help expand humanity's horizons?
 All you need is just $5 to get started.
 Let our training take you to infinity ... and beyond!

 Share this post

-- Tags: At the Movies, certification, Library Suite, sale, Savings, Star Trek, TestOut Continuing Education, The Mysteries of the Universe, The Red Planet, training
+- Tags: At the Movies, certification, Library Suite, sale, Savings, Space the Final Frontier, Star Trek, TestOut Continuing Education, The Mysteries of the Universe, The Red Planet, training